vanlumban/nasa-photos-app/README.md

 ## What’s Included
 - ✅ Displays photo **image, title, author, and date**
+- ✅ Details page when a card is tapped, showing image, full description, author, and date
 - ✅ **Swipe-to-refresh** to reload new photos
 - ✅ Built with **MVVM architecture** using Kotlin + Jetpack Compose
 - ✅ **Modern UI** with Material 3